See obv. 11´, 16´.

 |

-Sakuma Y. 2009b, II, 607: “führten wir (die Vogelbeobachtung)”. šara da- is usually found with a direct object ( CHD Š 218, 47´), but here the usage is clearly idiomatic.
+Sakuma Y. 2009b, II, 607: “führten wir (die Vogelbeobachtung)”. šara da- is usually found with a direct object ( CHD Š 218, 47´), but here the use is probably idiomatic.
 The complete passage in obv.
 16´ (“We took up (and) from Uda …”) seems to suggest this sentence refers to a movement of the augurs, from one location to another.

 See also obv.
-I 18´.
+I 18´, with the same sentence.
 For a discussion, see Introductio.

-Unless this is the standard phrase “in the back down from …”, although with katta- and appa- in inverted positions.
+Unless this is the standard phrase “in the back down from …”, although katta- and appa- would be written in inverted position.

 Tentative.
 Cf. e.g. ḪUR.SAG-an pa-ri-ia-an (DAAM 1.31, obv.
 8).

-Sakuma Y. 2009b, II, 609: tepu- seems to be used in bird oracles as an antonym of mekki- (e.g. KBo 5.3 III 50, CHD L-N, 248 b), but the exact meaning in reference to a quality of the flight of birds remains obscure.
+Sakuma Y. 2009b, II, 609: tepu- seems to be used in bird oracles as an antonym of mekki-, likewise rarely attested.
+These two adverbs can modify the quality of verbs of motion, or, possibly, of other adverbs in the sentences where they were used (for this usage see mekki- CHD L-N, 248 b).
+The exact meaning in reference to a quality of the flight of birds remains obscure.

 The sentence might refer to the ḫaštapi- bird mentioned in the previous line (thus Sakuma Y. 2009b, II, 610) or another bird whose name was lost in lacuna.
-The passage remains difficult, as it is unclear how much text was lost in the break, and the word order is unusual.
+The passage remains difficult, as it is unclear how much text was lost in the break, and the word order of the oracular formulary is unusual.

 |